ASK-DataScience/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk AverageStepsInterval2](figure/AverageStepsInterval2.png)

-2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+2- Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
 AverageStepsInterval.DF.Sorted <- order(AverageStepsInterval.DF$AverageStepsInterval, decreasing = TRUE)